3.2. Archiving data to the HPC archive and IDA storage services

 [kkayttaj@taito-login3 ~]$ ils /hpc_archive/old_archive/kkayttaj /hpc_archive/old_archive/kkayttaj: [kkayttaj@taito-login3 ~]$ iget /hpc_archive/old_archive/kkayttaj/old_project.tgz

 The configuration process asks for your CSC project number and application password.
 This information can be obtained from the personal information page of the IDA WWW-interface.
+The configuration is stored to your home directory so you need to do it only once.

 ida upload target_in_ida local_file ida download target_in_ida local_file